slegetank/WorkHelper/README.md

 # My Workflow Helper<a id="orgheadline9"></a>

-Here lives the soilders what battle for me in ordinary days.
+Here lives the soilders who battle for me in ordinary days.
+Without them, I can never survive.

 ## z.sh<a id="orgheadline1"></a>